lucashuguet/astroblog/content/blog/saint-cyr-the-school-of-excellence/index.md

    * History of St Cyr
    * Team Spirit and Cohesion
-   * Military management
+   * Military atmosphere
 2. **The disadvantage of St Cyr**

-   * The excellence
+   * A demanding school
    * A boarding school
    * Military management

 **Conclusion:**

    * 100% success to BAC
-   * 84% honours in the BAC
+   * 84% special honours for the BAC
-   * More advantages than disadvantage but Advantage are less significant than disadvantages
+   * The disadvantages are quite significant